Mercy University: Bronx

-wings to support learning in the health professions.The Bronx Campus’s facilities include health and science labs and anatomage tables and student spaces such as the Veterans Lounge.
+wings to support learning in the health professions.The Bronx Campus's facilities include health and science labs and anatomage tables and student spaces such as the Veterans Lounge.

 Former locations

 Yorktown Heights

 In 1979, the Yorktown campus of Mercy College moved to a permanent facility at the intersection of Route 202 and Strang Boulevard.
 This landscaped building was renovated for college use.
 The branch library at the Yorktown campus was designated a federal depository for government publications.
 The campus was close to Franklin Delano Roosevelt State Park and ceased operations in 2021.

 College of New Rochelle campus lease

-In fall 2019, Mercy leased the College of New Rochelle’s main campus in New Rochelle for up to two years, at $1.8 million a year, and nearly 1,700 students from CNR became Mercy students.
+In fall 2019, Mercy leased the College of New Rochelle's main campus in New Rochelle for up to two years, at $1.8 million a year, and nearly 1,700 students from CNR became Mercy students.
 In addition to CNR's main campus, Mercy also negotiated leases for two of CNR's satellite campuses, Rosa Parks in Harlem and the Brooklyn Campus in the Bedford-Stuyvesant section of Brooklyn.
 However this arrangement proved short-lived as the New Rochelle campus was sold in December 2019 to the Grand Lodge of New York Freemasons in order to pay off the College of New Rochelle's debts.
-It has since been turned into a senior-living facility for aged and infirm Freemasons.